sfalkoff/sql-lesson/README.md

 No problem, we'll just delete that extra project.
 DELETE works just like a SELECT, but without the column names.
 The FROM and WHERE clauses are the same.
 In fact, it's good practice to run a SELECT to see what rows your query matches before we run the delete.

 Ok, so we just need to write a SELECT statement to find our extra row.
 How the heck do we do that?
 The data is the same in both rows.
 Hmmm... badness.
-If only we had a way to uniquly identify each row of our table.
+If only we had a way to uniquely identify each row of our table.
 It'd also be nice if the database would prevent us from duplicating ourselves.
 Lucky for us, databases can do this with something called PRIMARY KEYs.

-If we identify a column in our table as a PRIMARY KEY column, the database will make sure that any data entered into this column is unqiue across all the rows of the table.
+If we identify a column in our table as a PRIMARY KEY column, the database will make sure that any data entered into this column is unique across all the rows of the table.
 Numbers make really good primary keys and we can even let the database handle creating the keys for us.
 If we add the AUTOINCREMENT keyword, the database will use the next available largest integer as the primary key for the table if we leave it out of our INSERT statement:

     CREATE TABLE Projects (id INTEGER PRIMARY KEY AUTOINCREMENT, title varchar(30), description TEXT, max_grade INT);